St. Francis Xavier X-Women ice hockey: U Sports

+U Sports was known as the Canadian Interuniversity Athletics Union (CIAU; Union sportive interuniversitaire canadienne – USIC) until 2001 and as Canadian Interuniversity Sport (CIS; Sport interuniversitaire canadien – SIC) from 2001 until the adoption of the current name in 2016.

 Brodrick Trophy

-From 2017-20, St. FX produced three Brodrick Trophy winners.
-Sarah Bujold (2016–17) and Daley Oddy (2017-18) represented back-to-back wins while Tyra Meropoulis earned the honour in 2020.
-The first player in program history to capture the Brodrick Trophy was Brayden Ferguson, reaching the pinnacle in 2007-08.
+The Brodrick Trophy is awarded to the player of the year in U Sports women's ice hockey.
+From 2017 to 2020, St. FX produced three Brodrick Trophy winners.
+Sarah Bujold (2016–17) and Daley Oddy (2017–18) represented back-to-back wins, while Tyra Meropoulis earned the honour in 2020.
+The first player in program history to capture the Brodrick Trophy was Brayden Ferguson, reaching the pinnacle in 2007–08.